 gcloud compute health-checks create ssl my-ssl-health-check --port=443

-Alternatively you could configure unencrypted communication between from the load balancer to the instances with
+Alternatively you can configure unencrypted communication from the load balancer to the instances by using

 --protocol=TCP

 If you are using self-managed certificates, you must already have at least one SSL certificate to upload.
-If you do not, see SSL certificates.
+If you don't, see SSL certificates overview.
 When you use multiple SSL certificates, you must create them one at a time.

 If you are using self-managed SSL certificates and you don't have a private key and signed certificate, you can create and use a self-signed certificate for testing purposes.